vusec/uncontained/README.md

 git clone --recurse-submodules https://github.com/vusec/uncontained.git
 ```

-2. Create the `.env` file here with the following content (replace
+2. Create the `kernel/tools.env` file here with the following content (replace
-`/path/to/uncontained` with the actual absolute path) within the `kernel-tools` directory:
+`/path/to/uncontained` with the actual absolute path):
 ```
 REPOS=/path/to/uncontained
 LLVMPREFIX=/path/to/uncontained/llvm-project/build